kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 The syntax is `site:'someurl' <search term> ...`

-One can basically to an in-site search for 'someurl' using the powerful google web search algorithm and all the operators available.
+One can basically do an in-site search for 'someurl' using the powerful google web search algorithm and all the operators available.

 ### *related*